 Fear can block and delay projects and increase costs significantly

 This can cost the overall acceptance of e.g. a new CRM or ERP system or seriously block structural change.
-People sometimes refuse working with the new system and simply keep on using the old one, as is it may be still available.
-Or they complain with the worker’s council.
-All this will cost at least thousands, sometimes millions of pounds.
+People sometimes refuse to work with the new system and simply keep on using the old one, as is it may be still available.
+Or they complain about the worker’s council.
+All this will cost at least thousand, sometimes millions of pounds.

 Human behaviour is key

-The topic here is not the change itself, but human behaviour.
-Technology suppliers and project teams often simply under estimate the complexity of behavioural change.
+The topic here is not the change itself, but human behavior.
+Technology suppliers and project teams often simply underestimate the complexity of behavioral change.
 It is assumed that after an introduction of the changes staff will simply adapt to them.
-That if there were any issues, employees will raise them and discuss the openly with suppliers and project people.
+That if there were any issues, employees will raise them and discuss them openly with suppliers and project people.
 Wrong.

 How to deal with it

-For many project managers and leaders this comes as a surprise.
-Even worse: in most cases they only learn at a rather late project stage about the planned changes being blocked.
+For many project managers and leaders, this comes as a surprise.
+Even worse: in most cases, they only learn at a rather late project stage about the planned changes being blocked.
 Many projects steps need to be repeated, often several times.
-This costs huge amount of time and often makes the budget explode.
+This costs a huge amount of time and often makes the budget explode.

 All this can be avoided through targeted coaching on the project.
 The coach deals with fears and anger among employees, offering options to deal with the change and working with the member of staff to chose an option and put it into practice.
-The key here is that the coach needs to be competent in both organisational change (including processes, structures and job descriptions) and in behavioural change.
+The key here is that the coach needs to be competent in both organizational changes (including processes, structures, and job descriptions) and in behavioral change.

 It certainly helps if the coach can demonstrate that she or he has been working in a similar position as the employee.
-If the coach is external and authorised by the management to guarantee anonymity and confidentiality, employees’ fear of opening up towards a superior’s actvitities can be reduced to almost zero.
-This can e.g. be achieved through a 360 degree feedback (more about that to come in further blog postings).
+If the coach is external and authorized by the management to guarantee anonymity and confidentiality, employees’ fear of opening up towards a superior’s activities can be reduced to almost zero.
+This can e.g. be achieved through 360-degree feedback (more about that to come in further blog postings).